 Waterford & South Tipperary Community Youth Service is an Equal Opportunities Employer.
 Our commitment to Equal Opportunities means that we wish to ensure that every applicant is treated fairly.
 The information you provide in your application form is the only information we will use in deciding whether or not you will be shortlisted for an interview and it will be used as a basis for the interview itself.
 Your application is therefore very important and the following advice is designed to help you complete it as effectively as possible.

-You can send a request to email@example.com for the following or download both documents from our website:
+You can send a request to firstname.lastname@example.org for a Job Description for the post you are applying for or you can download the following documents from our website:

 - Job Description – This outlines the main duties and the competencies required for the post.
 Please read this carefully.

 - Application Form – How to fill it in

-a) It is preferable that you complete your application form electronically and send it back by email to firstname.lastname@example.org
+a) It is preferable that you complete an application form electronically and send it back by email to email@example.com

 b) After reading the job description think carefully about your application and consider to what extent you have the skills and experience necessary for the post.

-f) The Employment section gives you the opportunity to tell us about the work you are doing now or have done in the past.
+f) The Employment section on your C.V. or the Application Form gives you the opportunity to tell us about the work you are doing now or have done in the past.
 Always remember to specify your responsibilities rather than those of your section or department.

 g) The Education/Training section asks for the relevant training and qualifications, which you have undertaken or achieved.
 Please mention qualifications and/or training (if any), which are relevant to the post for which you have applied.